Pasek108/TicTacToe/README.md

   - Player marks
   - Auto switching sides
 - Two types of game:
-  - Standard - plyers try to make a line, first player making a line will win
+  - Standard - players try to make a line, first player making a line will win
-  - Reversed - plyers try to avoid making a line, first player making a line will lose
+  - Reversed - players try to avoid making a line, first player making a line will lose
 - Three game modes
   - Normal - typical tic tac toe
   - Movable - players put N marks on NxN grid, then in each turn, they have to move one of their marks until one of them win or moves limit is reached